 If you have asthma, you should do all you can to stay healthy.
 With asthma, any respiratory infection, including the flu, can affect your lungs, causing inflammation and airway narrowing.

 About 5% to 20% of Americans get the flu each year.
-More than 200,000 people are hospitalized, and about 3,000 to 49,000 people die, according to the CDC.
+More than 200,000 people are hospitalized, according to the CDC.
+And since the 1970s, between 3,000 and 49,000 people have died from the flu each year.
 This is largely due to other infections and complications that can occur when you have the flu, particularly pneumonia.

 People with lung problems, including those with asthma, are at higher risk of respiratory problems associated with flu.
 A flu vaccine is the best way to prevent the flu and subsequent respiratory problems associated with it, including a worsening of asthma symptoms.

 What Should I Do if I Have Asthma and Get the Flu?